CouscousPHP/Couscous/README.md

 You can write different layouts (for example to make the home page different).
 For this, read the [template documentation](docs/templates.md).

-If your template has assets (CSS, JS, images, …), put them in `website/public`.
-The content of this directory will be copied in the generated website.
+If your template has assets (CSS, JS, images, …), put them in `website/`.
+All files that are not Twig layouts will be copied to the generated website.

 ### Preview